Paying Off Mortgage Early

 What You Should Know

-• An open mortgage allows you to fully pay off your mortgage without penalties.
+• An open mortgage allows you to pay off your mortgage in full without any penalties.

-• A closed mortgage lets you prepay between 10% and 20% of the principal each year.
-The amount of this privilege is determined by your lender.
+• A closed mortgage lets you prepay between 10% and 20% of the principal each year, and payments exceeding the limit typically attract penalties.

-• There are different tactics to avoid penalties depending on if your term ends.
+• There are different tactics to avoid penalties while still paying off your mortgage early.

 Best 5-Year Fixed Mortgage Rates in Canada CanadaLeaf